Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)
+- Think to rename the websocket endpoint
+- Leave the chatroom when a ws handler terminate
-- try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
+- Try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
-- leave the chatroom when a ws handler terminate
+- Leave the chatroom when a ws handler terminate
 - Handle multiple chat rooms
 - Expose a websocket endpoint to allow clients join a chatroom and receive messages

 ## Done

+- Change the format of the response for other tests (add the room name)
 - Allow web clients to write and send messages
 - We have to create a better web UI to allows user to write and send messages